Chapter 3 — Governor and Other State Officers

 Distribution of Written Report

-After completing an audit, the legislative auditor must share a written report with the audited organization.
+For each audit, evaluation, or other review it completes, the legislative auditor must provide a written report to the …

 3.9741